 Not only is the Brooklyn Bridge a place for adventures, but this roof of East River, functional since 1883, also has considerable historical significance.

-Furthermore, with its six unique piers, Empire Fulton Ferry Landing, Boulders, and Pebble Beach, Brooklyn Bridge Park can take up about a dozen things to do in Dumbo Brooklyn.
+Furthermore, with its six unique piers, Empire Fulton Ferry Landing, Boulders, and Pebble Beach, Brooklyn Bridge Park can be your must-visit place as a traveler.

 i) Pebble Beach